Top 20 Websites in Australia 2022

 11. Reddit 2007 vs. Reddit 2022

-“Reddit isn’t a one-size-fits-all experience,”said Benjamin Rush, Senior UX Design Manager and one of the project leads on the redesign.
+“Reddit isn’t a one-size-fits-all experience,” said Benjamin Rush, Senior UX Design Manager and one of the project leads on the redesign.

-“We wanted to give users choice around how they browse, how they consume, and how they create.”, he continued.
-“Whether you want to open a post in a lightbox or a new tab; whether you want to see a few big, visual cards, or 14 posts on your viewport at once; or even if you want to keep experiencing old Reddit—we needed a system that was flexible enough to allow the creativity we saw in the last decade still flourish in the new world we were creating.”
+“We wanted to give users a choice around how they browse, how they consume, and how they create.”, he continued.
+“Whether you want to open a post in a lightbox or a new tab; whether you want to see a few big, visual cards or 14 posts on your viewport at once; or even if you want to keep experiencing old Reddit—we needed a system that was flexible enough to allow the creativity we saw in the last decade still flourish in the new world we were creating.”

 12. eBay 2000 vs. eBay 2022

-From a supremely cluttered, link barrage of a homepage to a more organised catalogue system, eBay is one of the most important online retailers in the world and Australia’s 12th most visited website.
+From a supremely cluttered link barrage of a homepage to a more organised catalogue system, eBay is one of the most important online retailers in the world and Australia’s 12th most visited website.

 13. Bureau of Meteorology 2001 vs. Bureau of Meteorology 2022

 Gone are the twin sidebar columns of over-utilised hyperlinks and text.
-Instead, BOM of today offers interactive features like satellite videos and radar scans, capital city weather at a glance and a simple top navigation that caters to the primary needs of visitors to the site in the form of weather warnings and access weather information for their area of choice (easily accessed by clicking through via the relevant Australian state or territory).
+Instead, BOM of today offers interactive features like satellite videos and radar scans, capital city weather at a glance and simple top navigation that caters to the primary needs of visitors to the site in the form of weather warnings and access weather information for their area of choice (easily accessed by clicking through via the relevant Australian state or territory).

-These components keep users nationwide in tune with changes simply and in real time.
+These components keep users nationwide in tune with changes simply and in real-time.

 14. Yahoo 2001 vs. Yahoo 2022